lucassoliz/lucassoliz/README.md

 ## <picture><img src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width="50px"></picture> About Me

-I’m passionate about technology and learning, currently on my way to becoming a Computer Systems Engineer at [UTN.BA]([https://aulasvirtuales.frba.utn.edu.ar/](https://frba.utn.edu.ar/)).
-My goal is to grow as a developer and analyst, contributing creative solutions to complex problems.
+I’m passionate about technology and learning, currently on my way to becoming an `Information Systems Engineer` at [UTN.BA](https://aulasvirtuales.frba.utn.edu.ar/).
+My goal is to grow as a `developer` and `analyst`, contributing creative solutions to complex problems.

 I’m driven by problem-solving and first-principles thinking, always guided by purpose and the challenge of finding new ways to approach things.